-Uses 1 lb. propane tank that will last about three hours to produce all kinds of foods from shrimp to hot dogs.
-Only uses 1 qt. of oil to save on money.
-Has three settings along with electric igniter.
-A good unit to have for backyard parties when guests get hungry and want snack foods fast.
+Uses a 1-pound propane tank that will last about 3 hours to produce all kinds of foods from shrimp to hot dogs.
+Only uses 1 quart of oil to save on money.
+Has 3 settings along with an electric igniter.
+A good unit to have for backyard parties.

-Angle of rim is a little steep causing cooked fish to fall back into the deep-frying basket and into oil.
+Angle of rim is a little steep.
 Could be a little sturdier.

 Easy to assemble and take apart without tools.
 Fits inside a trunk or RV.
 Durable, sturdy, and of good quality.
 Cooks fast.
 The more you use it, the better food tastes.
-Perfect for using in the backyard, when camping, tailgating, and more.
+Perfect for using when camping, tailgating, and more.

 Burner may be too small for some users.
-No converter hose is included in case you want to hook it into a larger propane tank.
+No converter hose is included.

-It’s great to cook outdoors, whether it’s for you and your partner or a whole bunch of friends and family.
-Grills are very popular, but there are lots of cooking styles they can’t handle: delicious, crispy turkey, Cajun style.
-Large joints.
-Breaded fish.
-Fries.
+It’s great to cook outdoors, whether for you and your partner or a whole bunch of friends and family.
+Grills are very popular, but there are lots of cooking styles they can’t handle: delicious, crispy turkey, Cajun style, large joints, breaded fish, or fries.
 Gotta have fries.
 The answer is a portable propane deep fryer.

 There are numerous designs and sizes, from those that disassemble for easy transport to a picnic ground or campsite to those that can be wheeled into the backyard to feed the whole neighborhood or used for commercial cooking.
 But how do you know which one is the right model for your needs?
 There are a number of things to think about to make sure you get the right portable propane deep fryer at the best price.

 The BestReviews team has been cooking up a storm to bring you the information you need on all of the latest models.
-Our recommendations cover a wide range of versatile fryers, and the following buying guide takes a thorough look at the important features.
+Our recommendations cover a wide range of versatile fryers, and our buying guide takes a thorough look at the important features.